egi-qc/puppet-creamce/README.md

 * **vo_default_se** (_string_): The default Storage Element associated with the current Virtual Organization.
 It must be one of the key of the storage element table

+### GridFTP configuration

+For the configuration of the GridFTP service installed on the CREAM CE refer to https://forge.puppet.com/lcgdm/gridftp

 ## Example of stand-alone installation and configuration for CentOS 7